 How It Fits With Your Other Care

-Who This Is Likely to Be Useful For
+Who This Is Most Likely to Help

 Are finding activity difficult and want support getting movement back on track

-Are preparing for or recovering from joint replacement surgery (with appropriate timing)
+Are preparing for or recovering from joint replacement surgery, with appropriate timing

 Related reading: What Is Osteoarthritis, Really? — Movement Is Medicine for Osteoarthritis